MichaelBelgium/flarum-profile-views/README.md

 php flarum cache:clear
 ```

+# Translations
+If you would like to translate this extension to your language, make a PR in the corresponding language pack.

 # Features
 * Tracks and displays **unique** profileviews in the usercard
 * Displays a list of last viewers on a user profile